 “Outside of the water there’s too much stimulation for our eyes and ears.”Naoki Higashida

-Naoki Higashida, author of The Reason I Jump, sheds light on why people with autism like water.
-“In the water it’s so quiet and I’m so free and happy there.
-In the water we can really be at one with the pulse of time.
-Outside of the water there’s too much stimulation for our eyes and ears.”
+Naoki Higashida, the author of The Reason I Jump, sheds light on why people with autism like water.
+“In the water, it’s so quiet and I’m so free and happy there.
+In the water, we can really be at one with the pulse of time.
+Outside of the water, there’s too much stimulation for our eyes and ears.”